grokit/dcore/apps/notes_db/README.md

 ## As

-DCORE_SECTION_BEGIN should be at END of .bashrc
+stable sort
+ns: biggest issue right now is non-stable sort

 ns: penalize if /meh is in path
     if `meh` in filename of folder, penalize
 ++ consider path in search

-- generalize shortcuts (no .basrc stuff), put all of them in ./commandline or something like that.
--> nowa, nowb, nowc, now

-ls | dclip -s
---> select by line

 if tag:::important --> HIGHER SCORE
-stable sort

 ns: BUILD THE DASHBOARD.
-TODO:::A should be unbreak-now (in red)
-ns: biggest issue right now is non-stable sort ns <x> -c0 : just display match line with nothing else ns -o: don't print, just show choices python install: bashrc / profile: at one place not the same, just generalize find . | grep tata | save
+TODO:::A should be unbreak-now (in red) ns <x> -c0 : just display match line with nothing else ns -o: don't print, just show choices python install: bashrc / profile: at one place not the same, just generalize find . | grep tata | save
 save: configurable, by default goes in a folder, picking a new name

+## Bs

 Reorgnize new structure:
     - parse.py